johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `minute`:  The minute of the hour between 0 and 59.

-`second`: The second of the minute between 0 and 60.
+`second`: The second of the minute between 0 and 60 exclusive.
 This number may be exact or inexact.

 `week`: The ISO week number.
 Week 1 of a year is the week